 But that delicate equilibrium is disrupted in her current pieces, especially her mainstay still lifes.
 Previously, MacGillis stroked her subjects with a slow and gentle brush, caressing their quaintness with visible affection.
 Now compositions are either thrown together with strident brushwork or painted with a heavy hand and leaden colors.
 This approach undermines the inherent beauty and tranquility of her subjects, sadly compromising their appeal.

 Another marked change is the introduction of figures in her pieces, which include two large canvases of a woman reading and a reclining nude.
-Successful figure painting demands years
+Successful figure painting demands years of experience.
+While a misshapen tree or vase is easily overlooked, a poorly structured arm or face sends up flares.
+Unfortunately, I found Mac Gillis's efforts to be so unpracticed that they were difficult to look at.

 I also had difficulty with the gratuitous insertion of smaller figures in other paintings.
 Their presence simply seemed unwarranted.
 Placing people in an interior or landscape tends to transform the scene into a backdrop for a narrative.
 MacGillis is not a narrative painter, and these errant figures robbed the element of timelessness from otherwise workable compositions.